AlessandroRossi87/DiscoverSchoneberg/README.md

 ![Wireframe Gallery](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/wireframe2.png)
 ![Wireframe Sign up](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/wireframe3.png)

-Originally I had intended to make extensive use of pictures as background for the nav bar section, but I decided to backtrack from it when I started styling my webpage and went for a less ambitious but more clear design.
+Originally I had intended to make extensive use of pictures like using part of the hero image as a background for the nav bar section.
+Nevertheless I decided to backtrack from it when I started styling my webpage and went for a less ambitious but more clear design.
+I also decided to add an intro session with a presentation of who is behind the website and explain to the visitors why it is worth visiting Schöneberg with our free walking tours.

 ## Features